![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 in the series, Rhodoksella polttaa, Boris Stolitsky (1968),

-had became a highly popular target for Finnish
+had became a highly popular destination for Finnish

 tourists.
 Critics considered the novel somewhat